fredschuck/spark-card-testing/documentation.md

    - `tailwindcss` is used for styling.
    - `@tailwindcss/vite` is used for configuring Tailwind CSS with Vite.
-   - `react-router-dom` is used for routing.
+   - `react-router-dom` is used for routing. `// maybe use react-router-dom@latest to install the latest version?`
    - `aws-amplify` is used for authentication.
    - `@aws-amplify/ui-react` is used for UI components.
 Add authenticator.